 Advanced Robotics is a lab-based course that uses a hands-on approach to further the basic concepts of robotics, focusing on the construction and programming of autonomous mobile robots.
 Course information will be tied to lab experiments; students will work in groups to build and test increasingly more complex mobile robots, culminating in an end-of-semester robot contest.

 Students will dive into adventures, using their math skills to avoid grave consequences!
-Each student will use The Book of Perfectly Perilous Math: 24 Death-Defying Challenges for Young Mathematicians by Sean Connolly, which serves as a workbook for Math problems they won't commonly encounter in class.
+Each student will use The Book of Perfectly Perilous Math: 24 Death Defying Challenges for Young Mathematicians by Sean Connolly which serve as a workbook for Math problems they won't commonly encounter in class.
 Whether it's just for fun or you enjoy dodging danger, come out to see what Perilous Math has to offer.
-They will also work through math projects that incorporate mathematics that have been learned through the students' math careers to this point.
+They will also work through math projects that incorporate mathematics that have been learned through the students math careers to this point.
 Some projects will include making food budgets, designing a dream house, using proportions to determine the height of extremely tall objects, determining how many kleenex will fit in my room, and more.

-In this elective, students will have the opportunity to create fantasy teams and leagues for football, basketball, baseball, and hockey.
-Students will learn about different ways to set up fantasy leagues.
-Students will also learn ways to draft teams, including auction drafts, live drafts, and virtual drafts.
+In this elective, students will have the opportunity to create fantasy teams and leagues for football, basketball, baseball and hockey.
+Students will learn about different ways to set-up fantasy leagues.
+Students will also learn different ways to draft teams including: auction drafts, live drafts, and virtual drafts.
 Students will have time to research players and learn about important statistics in each sport.
-Throughout the trimester, students will come to class and tally points accumulated by their fantasy teams as well as propose trades with fellow students.
-By the end of the trimester, students will have a greater knowledge of sports-related statistics.
+Throughout the trimester, students will come to class and tally points that have been accumulated by their fantasy teams as well as propose trades with fellow students.
+By the end of the trimester, students will have a greater knowledge of sports related statistics.

 Introduction to Computers and Operating Systems (hands-on if available)